joy-commits/joy-commits/README.md

 ### Hi there 👋

 I'm Ufuoma from Nigeria, and I do data!
 I really enjoy learning, as well as working on languages like Python (I enjoy pandas, matplotlib, seaborn and numpy) and SQL.
-You can check me out and connect on LinkedIn at https://www.linkedin.com/in/ejiteufuomajoy and Twitter https://twitter.com/OmaJoy6?s=09

 🔭 I’m currently working on this page <br />
 🌱 I’m currently learning technical writing <br />